davidgundry/explicit-framing/design/pre-registration.md

 ### Statistical Models

-**Hypothesis 1**: A two-tailed Mann-Whitney U test will be used to test whether the distribution of Accuracy differs significantly between the high-framing condition than the low-framing condition.
+**Hypothesis 1**: A two-tailed Mann-Whitney U test will be used to test whether the distribution of Accuracy differs significantly between the high-framing condition than the low-framing condition. α = 0.05

-**Hypothesis 2**: A two-tailed two-sample t-test will be used to test whether the mean scores of Enjoyment are greater in the low-framing condition than the high-framing condition.
+**Hypothesis 2**: A two-tailed two-sample t-test will be used to test whether the mean scores of Enjoyment are greater in the low-framing condition than the high-framing condition. α = 0.05

-**Hypothesis 3**: A two-tailed two-sample t-test will be used to test whether the mean scores of Play Framing are greater in the low-framing condition than the high-framing condition.
+**Hypothesis 3**: A two-tailed two-sample t-test will be used to test whether the mean scores of Play Framing are greater in the low-framing condition than the high-framing condition. α = 0.05

-### Inference Criteria

-P values for Hypotheses 1 and 2 will be adjusted using the Holm-Bonferoni method, maintaining a family-wise error rate of 0.05.

-P value for Hypothesis 3 (manipulation check) will be compared against a comparison-wise error rate of 0.05.

 ### Data Exclusion